 Have a great outreach!

 Time spent in missions is certainly a blessing - both to those being served and those who are serving.
 God uses outreach times to change the world through our efforts, and he transforms us as we obey him in faith.
 Whether you are preparing for outreach, or you’re already on the field, we invite you to consider that one of the most valuable gifts you can give someone is a healthy you!
-From all of us here at Youth with a Mission Orlando and the Sports and Fitness Discipleship Training School, we wish you a happy, healthy outreach!
+From all of us here at Youth with a Mission Orlando and the Sports and Fitness Elective, we wish you a happy, healthy outreach!

 To learn more about YWAM Orlando, the Sports & Fitness Discipleship Training School, or other ways you can experience missions, leave your info here!